 Engagement or diamond rings are an investment piece and can be very personal.
 Sometimes, a design can use updating or repurposing.
-The question of how much to put a diamond back in a ring opens other questions for you to consider.
+The question of how much to put a diamond back in a diamond engagement ring opens other questions for you to consider.
 In this article, we will explore what kinds of things go into the cost of how much it will take to reset a diamond.

 Key Takeaways